Jewellery Guides

 One of Queensmith's first in-house gemmologists, Sarah-Jane has a keen eye for aesthetics having worked for a decade in the fashion industry in Sydney.
 Her passion lies in crafting timeless heriloom pieces that blend continuity and sentimentality.

-We will provide you with the knowledge to make an informed decision and find the perfect one carat diamond ring that matches your preferences and budget.
+We will provide you with the knowledge to make an informed decision and find the perfect one carat diamond engagement ring that matches your preferences and budget.

 How big is a one carat diamond?